- by Kevin Deal

 Tada, welcome to a tape delay pedal.
 It is an echo processor that promises to rock the stage by adding multiple effects to your sounding.
 Not only is it cheap, but it is also excellent for solo performances.

 But are you aware of the magic behind a tape delay pedal?
 Why is it among the most favorite musical tools, and how can you make the best out of it?
 Let’s check out our article below to solve these mysteries!

-5 Best Digital Delay Pedal Reviews
+5 Best Tape Delay Pedal Reviews

 The first item on our list of the best tape delay pedals belongs to a product of Catalinbread.